esraerdem/coaches/software/README.txt

 1. Set the environment variable COACHES_HOME in your ~/.bashrc file with the full path of the coaches/src directory

-   export COACHES_HOME=<PATH>/coaches/src
+   export COACHES_HOME=<PATH>/coaches/software

-2. run the following command from the 'src' directory
+2. run the following command from the 'software' directory

+  $ cd $COACHES_HOME
   $ bin/coaches_init.bash

 It will ask for sudo password in order to install or update required Linux packages.